hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 The web is a fluid medium; a relative width will adjust based on the viewport and container width.
 Designing and building a form with a recommended maximum and minimum width will help to conceptualize the graceful expansion and contraction of the viewport
 !!!

+### Constrained vs unconstrained

+Whether a form exists at the page level (unconstrained), or inside of another element (constrained) can implicitly determine it's width.

+// TODO

 ### Responsive properties